 To RSVP for this event, please email us at firstname.lastname@example.org or call (716) 878-3919.
 Kindly RSVP by Tuesday, April 25, 2023.

 You may also RSVP using our online form which will be available in December 2022.

 The nomination process for the Celebration of Community Engagement Awards will open in December 2022.
 These awards recognize students, faculty, staff, and community partners who make a difference locally, regionally, nationally, and internationally through civic and community engagement initiatives throughout the academic year.

-We encourage you to nominate deserving student peers, student groups, community partners, faculty members, or service-learning classes for their outstanding achievements for fall 2021 and spring 2022 community engagement activities.
+We encourage you to nominate deserving student peers, student groups, community partners, faculty members, or service-learning classes for their outstanding achievements for Fall 2021 and Spring 2022 community engagement activities.
 Please nominate a deserving student, faculty, staff, or community partner by using our online nomination form, which will be available in December 2022.
 Nominations are due by Friday, April 22, 2022.

 Special Note to Students: Students are encouraged to self-nominate, however, please include at least one letter of recommendation from a faculty, staff, or community partner if you wish to self-nominate.

 Please feel free to nominate a deserving student, faculty, staff, or community partner for one or more of the following awards.

 Outstanding Service-Learning Students: